 Donald Trump claims that he scored a big victory for keeping jobs in America.

-He says he's stuck the deal with the carrier air conditioning from that will keep them from moving to Mexico, saving almost a thousand jobs.
+He says he's stuck a deal with the carrier air conditioning from that will keep them from moving to Mexico, saving almost a thousand jobs.

-Now there's no details of the deal that anyone has seen, but you know, do you think Americans are gonna say, oh, well see, he's keeping he's keeping his promise.
+Now, there's no details of the deal that anyone has seen, but do you think Americans are going to say, oh, well, see, he's keeping his promise?

-Or are they gonna wonder what did you have to give up in order to keep folks here?
+Or are they going to wonder, what did you have to give up in order to keep folks here?

 Yeah.